 - Email addresses

 The manuscript should contain an abstract.
-The abstract should be self-contained and citation-free and should not exceed 200 words.
+The abstract should be self-contained, citation-free, and should not exceed 300 words.

 This section should be succinct, with no subheadings.